 Variable Additional Information INSTYPE (continued) Because of its hierarchical structure, INSTYPE understates the number of persons with certain types of insurance.
 For instance, INSTYPE=8 (Medicaid) includes those who have both Medicaid and other public insurance but does not include those with Medicaid and private insurance.
 Other insurance indicators on the file can be used to obtain more accurate population estimates of the number of persons with a certain type of insurance; for example, for non-elderly Medicaid population estimates, the variable MCAID should be used rather than INSTYPE.
 Population estimates for the elderly with Medicare and Medicaid should use MCRMCD.
-PRVSIG1-3 PRVREF1-3 PRVLST1-3 PRVHMO1-3 PRVPAY1-3 MCDHMO MCDPAY STHMO MCRSIGP MCRREFP MCRLSTP MCRHMOP MCRPAYP MCRSIGN MCRPAYP MCRSIGN MCRREF MCRLST MCRHMO MCRPAY A number of variables identify aspects of the respondents' insurance plans (for example, whether the person must sign up with a primary care doctor, whether a referral is needed for a specialist, etc.).
+PRVSIG1-3 PRVREF1-3 PRVLST1-3 PRVHMO1-3 PRVPAY1-3 MCDHMO MCDPAY STHMO MCRSIGP MCRREFP MCRLSTP MCRHMOP MCRPAYP MCRSIGN MCRREF MCRLST MCRLST MCRHMO MCRPAY A number of variables identify aspects of the respondents' insurance plans (for example, whether the person must sign up with a primary care doctor, whether a referral is needed for a specialist, etc.).
 With the exception of the variables describing Medicare, those that describe the characteristics of an insurance plan were imputed at the plan level; this group includes the variables PRVSIG1-3, PRVREF1-3, PRVLST1-3, PRVHMO1-3, PRVPAY1-3, MCDHMO, MCDPAY, and STHMO.
 The person-level variables describing the characteristics of the Medicare plan (MCRSIGP, MCRREFP, MCRLSTP, MCRHMOP, MCRPAYP) were imputed at the person level; the family-level variables describing characteristics of the Medicare plan (MCRSIGN, MCRREF, MCRLST, MCRHMO and MCRPAY) were not imputed.
-(See Chapter 6 for additional information on imputation of variables on the Public Use File.)
+(See Chapter 6 for additional information on imputation of variables on the Restricted Use File.)
 The respondent error in questions on plan characteristics is believed to be considerable.
 In particular, a large number of responses for the variables PRVPAY1-3 were missing and required imputation.
 Each family could report up to three private insurance plans.
-All verbatim responses for insurance plan names were reviewed (b211-b213 for private plans and b1i1 for other plans), and all related insurance variables were then recoded if necessary.
+All verbatim responses for insurance plan names were reviewed (b211-b213 for private plans and b111 for other plans), and all related insurance variables were then recoded if necessary.
 For example, review of some of the verbatim information on the name of the private plan indicated that the plan was actually a public plan (e.g., Medicaid, CHAMPUS, etc.).
-For these cases, the corresponding public plan variables were recoded as appropriate, and the private plan variables were recoded to "-1 Inapplicable."
+For these cases, the corresponding public plan variables were recoded as appropriate, and the private plan 1 variables were net evolved to "-1 Inapplicable."
 The private plans were not renumbered, so some persons may have values of "-1" for the private plan 1 variables but nonmissing values for the private plan 2 variables.
-Since some persons in the FIU may not be included in the Public Use File population, there may be cases where the policyholder of a plan providing coverage for one or more of the family members is not represented on the Public Use File.